RistoKuy/rizzto_ai/README.md

 - **System Prompt:** Define the AI's role, personality, and response style
 - **Temperature:** Control creativity vs. consistency in responses
 - **Context Management:** Optimize for your conversation style
+- **Thinking Mode:** Enable for models like Claude that support hidden thinking processes

 ### API Configuration
 The chatbot supports multiple AI providers: